AdaGold/calculator/README.md

   - `multiply` and `*`
   - `divide` and `/`
 - You may add other names or symbols to the above operations
+- There is no requirement to consider handling uppercase versions to the command above: you are required only to handle the lowercase versions of the operations above
 - The program should gracefully handle unexpected user input by doing the following things:
   - check if the input is invalid.
 What happens if the user input is `nil` (i.e., the user just pressed enter)?
 What happens if the user tries to `add` `hotdog` to `elephant`?
 What if the user input is `hotdog` for an operator?
   - if the input is invalid, output a message to the command line that informs the user that the input was invalid